screetsec/Pateensy/README.md

 # Payload-Teensy ( BadUSB ) Like a Rubber Ducky

 This script  was tested on an Teensy 3.2 and Windows.
 To run this script , simply download the repository and extract  in your pc or lapt.
 Paste the the payload script into  your Arduino  .
 So this is  all of payload for teensy ( sketch )
 You can buy Teensy >> ( https://www.pjrc.com )

+# PaensyLib By Ozuru
+You will need the Teensy USB Development Board and Teensyduino.
+The PJRC website has a very easy to use guide on getting Teensyduino setup.

+Once Teensyduino is installed and working, place the PaensyLib folder inside your Arduino\libraries.
+Arduino is installed in your Program Files (x86 if 64 bit) directory by default.
+To utilize Paensy, simply include the library in your code:

+#include <paensy.h>

 #Tutorial for use teensy